-Vermont is the ninth hungriest state in the country, according to Hunger Free Vermont.
+One in four Vermonters will experience food insecurity as the Covid-19 crisis continues on, according to a recent UVM stateside survey.
 We find this statistic deeply troubling.
 So, with the support of our amazing customers, we’re doing what we can to help our neighbors in need.
-And we’re glad to report that, together, we’re making a real impact.
+Together, we can make a real impact.

-We recently kicked off our 14th annual Harvest for Hunger campaign.
+We recently kicked off our 15th annual Harvest for Hunger campaign.
 The fundraiser helps buy fresh produce for the community food shelves in Woodstock and Reading/West Windsor.
-This year we launched a similar program at our new location in Waterbury, Vermont, with proceeds going to the Waterbury Area Food Shelf.
+Last year we launched a similar program at our new location in Waterbury, Vermont, with proceeds going to the Waterbury Area Food Shelf.

 Thank you to everyone who has opted to round up at the register (sometimes multiple times per day) or have left donations in the collection boxes.
-Last year we collected $6,500 during the campaign, and we’re on track to exceed that amount this year.
+In 2019 we collected $8,486 during the campaign, and with the increased need due to Covid-19, we’re hoping for another successful year.
+We’re excited to report that one week into the 2020 campaign, we’ve already raised over $1K.

-“WFM sees a real need to have fresh produce available for those who come to the food shelf,” said WFM Partner Steve Moyer, who heads up the program.
-He takes time when placing his orders to ensure a nice selection of fresh, seasonal items.
+“WFM sees a real need to have fresh produce available for those who come to the food shelf,” said Steve Moyer, former WFM partner who headed up the program during its first 14 years.
+The produce team takes time when placing orders to ensure a nice selection of fresh, seasonal items.
 Every two weeks, from November to May, food shelf volunteers pick up their delivery of fresh fruits and vegetables at the Market.

 How It All Began